 Charging points in the borough

-As of mid-January 2021, in Kensington and Chelsea there are:
+As of mid-May 2021, in Kensington and Chelsea there are:

 - Three rapid chargers

-This means that more than 85 per cent of all residents are within 200 metres of a charging point and we expect to achieve 100 per cent by March 2021.
+This means that nearly all residents are within 200 metres of a charging point.

 The three rapid chargers in the Borough are in Oakley Street, Symons Street, and Russell Gardens.